 Before creating a news sitemap, ensure that your site is included in Google News, if it’s not, you can contact Google to request inclusion.
 Your News Sitemap should contain only URLs for your articles published in the last two days.
 You’re encouraged to update your News Sitemap continually with fresh articles as soon as they are published.
 Google News crawls News Sitemaps as often as it crawls the rest of your site.

 Adding an RSS feed

-An RSS (Really Simple Syndication) document – sometimes called a feed, web feed, or channel includes full or summarised text, plus metadata such as publishing dates (time stamp) and authorship.
-If you haven’t incorporated an RSS feed on your blog, in light of the algorithm update, it’s a good idea to do it now and optimise your site.
+An RSS (Really Simple Syndication) document – sometimes called a feed, web feed, or channel includes full or summarized text, plus metadata such as publishing dates (timestamp) and authorship.
+If you haven’t incorporated an RSS feed on your blog, in light of the algorithm update, it’s a good idea to do it now and optimize your site.
 An RSS feed can be submitted to Google and/or automatically downloaded.

 The underlying premise of algorithm changes is to increase the integrity of search for users and now relevancy and recency is important.
-These changes you make to your site will not only improve your Search Engine rankings but will also lead to increased useability for your visitors – a win win.
-Contact SEO Works if you would like any more information about the Google Fresh update and how we can improve the optimisation of your website.
+These changes you make to your site will not only improve your Search Engine rankings but will also lead to increased usability for your visitors – a win-win.
+Contact SEO Works if you would like any more information about the Google Fresh update and how we can improve the optimization of your website.

 * To clarify, when Google say this algorithm impacted 35% of searches, they mean at least one result on the page was affected, as opposed to when they have said noticeably impacted in the past, which means changes that are significant enough that an average user would notice.
 Using that same scale, this change noticeably impacts 6 – 10% of searches, depending on the language and domain you’re searching on.